maziac/DeZog/documentation/UnitTests.md

 ~~~
     UNITTEST_INITIALIZE
     ; Start of unit test initialization.
-    ; E.g. maybe you need to initialize some memoray area or you need to load some code...
+    ; E.g. maybe you need to initialize some memory area or you need to load some code...
     ...
     ret
 ~~~